nagypet/microdms-docker/README.md

-# Deploying the MicroDMS Service (Under construction)
+# Deploying the MicroDMS Service

 MicroDMS provides a flexible and scalable deployment model, which covers the full range of possible usages from home-lab to multinational organizations.